How Treasury Bills and Money Market Funds React to Falling Interest Rates

 How Corporate Treasurers Can Navigate a Low-Rate Environment

 Understanding how T-bills and MMFs respond to falling interest rates is essential for corporate treasurers looking to optimize their cash management strategies.
 While rates fluctuate over time and could shoot back up at any point, these two short-term cash vehicles react differently in a declining interest rate environment.
-T-bills provide fixed returns therefore more value on secondary markets when rates begin to fall, while MMFs may adjust quickly to market conditions, making them more sensitive to rate drops.
+T-bills provide fixed returns, therefore more value on secondary markets when rates begin to fall, while MMFs may adjust quickly to market conditions, making them more sensitive to rate drops.
+While rates are unpredictable, the possibility of a decline in rates makes a case for holding a certain percentage of cash in T-bills at all times.